 Locating specialized skills when you need them is a top challenge for companies that rely on professional talent.

 Finding the talent required to meet today’s business challenges has never been more critical.
 And chances are it’s not getting any easier, despite the lingering recession…

-L&D departments require agility and flexibility to meet fluctuating strategic changes and customer needs.
-Ultimate flexibility is provided by building out a ‘blended’ workforce approach, incorporating a variety of model ‘ingredients’.
+L&D departments require agility and flexibility to meet strategic changes.
+Ultimate flexibility is provided by building out a blended workforce approach.

 eMeter, a Siemens Business, turns meter data into useful information to help utilities and their customers make smarter energy decisions.